-The net capital forecast for the general services totals \$95.17 million and incorporates those projects identified to be related to the development anticipated in the next ten years.
+The net capital forecast for the general services totals \$103.37 million and incorporates those projects identified to be related to the development anticipated in the next ten years.
 However, not all of the capital costs are to be recovered from new development by way of

-DCs.
+Proposed Development Charges Are Calculated In Accordance with the DCA | 32 DCs.
 As shown on Table 7, \$11.30 million relates to replacement of existing capital facilities or for shares of projects that provide benefit to the existing community.
 These portions of capital costs will have to be funded from non-development charge revenue sources, largely property taxes for this group of services.

 An additional share of \$9.07 million has been identified as available development charges reserve funds and represents the revenue collected from previous DCs.
 This portion has been netted out of the chargeable capital costs.
-A share of \$25.68 million, or 27 per cent of the forecast is attributable to development beyond 2030 or relates to shares of the program that exceeds the maximum allowable funding envelope.
+A share of \$34.25 million, or 33 per cent of the forecast is attributable to development beyond 2030 or relates to shares of the program that exceeds the maximum allowable funding envelope.
 This development-related share has been removed from the calculation and may therefore be recovered under future development charge studies or other development-related mechanisms (such as community benefit charges if applicable).

-The total costs eligible for recovery through development charges for general services is \$49.11 million.
+The total costs eligible for recovery through development charges for general services is \$48.74 million.
 This amount is allocated between the residential and non-residential sectors to derive the unadjusted development charges.
 Library and Parks and Recreation are deemed to benefit residential development only, while the remaining services are allocated between both sectors based on shares of population in new units and employment growth over the next ten years.
 The allocation to the residential sector for these services is calculated at 74 per cent and 26 per cent to the non-residential sector.

-Approximately \$46.87 million of the general services development charges eligible capital program is deemed to benefit residential development.
-When this amount is divided by the ten-year growth in population in new dwelling units (8.729), an unadjusted charge of \$5,368.97 per capita results.
+Approximately \$46.50 million of the general services development charges eligible capital program is deemed to benefit residential development.
+When this amount is divided by the ten-year growth in population in new dwelling units (8.729), an unadjusted charge of \$5,326.72 per capita results.
 The non-residential share totals \$2.25 million, which yields an unadjusted charge of \$10.95 per square metre when divided by the ten-year increase in non-residential building space (205,240 square metres).